billyfletcher5000/streak-the-spire/README.md

 ## Known Issues

 - Panel resize/move handles are slightly misaligned and it's surprisingly frustrating
-- Localization only supports english and may have issues with other languages
 - Cannot resize/move panel on the mod config screen
+- Localization is auto-translated and is likely full of errors!

 ## Planned Updates

-- Full localization support
 - Additional, configurable effects for streak increase/resets
 - Specific number and first time ever reached effects
 - Ability to add in historical, untracked streaks, in case you don't have your full run history